We are a team of highly

 Welcome to The St Andrews Practice

-We are a team of highly specialist mental health professionals offering private Clinical Psychology, Psychiatry and Occupational Therapy services to adults over the age of 18.
-We are based in St Andrews in North East Fife.
+We are a team of highly specialist mental health professionals offering private multi-disciplinary services including Clinical Psychology, Psychiatry and Occupational Therapy to adults over the age of 18.
+We are based in St Andrews in North East Fife but offer remote services across the whole of the UK.
 We offer assessment, diagnostic services and psychological interventions for a range of common mental health difficulties including depression, anxiety, OCD, reactions to traumatic experiences such as Post Traumatic Stress Disorder, stress, panic, relationship difficulties, grief/bereavement, difficulties managing thoughts and emotions, low self-esteem, binge-eating, bulimia, and phobias.

 Our Clinical Psychologists are qualified to doctoral level with a range of post qualification training and experience in the NHS.
 They are registered with the Health & Care Professions Council (HCPC) and are members of the British Psychological Society (BPS).